 - Best park – Dana L. Thompson Memorial Park

-- Best activity for kids – The Manchester Skate Park
+- Activity for kids – The Manchester Skate Park

-- Best activity for adults – The Land Rover Experience
+- Activity for adults – The Land Rover Experience

 - Best food – The Chop House

 - Best nightlife – Union Underground

 - Place to stay – Reluctant Panther Inn & Restaurant

 Hildene was the second home of Robert Todd Lincoln and his wife, Mary Harlan Lincoln.
 Robert Todd was the son of Mary Todd Lincoln and Abraham Lincoln, the 16th President of the United States.